stephenneale/seng371-group16/as-developers/rd.md

 REQ-2-6: Instructors may optionally set a due date for assignments, after which students cannot submit anything further.

+REQ-2-7: Students will be able to sign up for new courses on theor own

+REQ-2-8: Instructors or Course Administration will be able to create their own courses and be able to customize the name, and content with-in that respective course

 ### 3.3 Grades

 #### 3.3.1 Description and Priority